 In Georgia, too many fatal accidents have been attributed to the consumption of alcohol.
 All too often, drivers get behind the wheels of their vehicles and drive drunk.
-At the Law Offices of Shane Smith, we feel that there is nothing more negligent than drivers choosing to operate their vehicles after consuming alcohol and becoming impaired.
+At Shane Smith Law, we feel that there is nothing more negligent than drivers choosing to operate their vehicles after consuming alcohol and becoming impaired.

 When an alcohol-related accident in Georgia claims an innocent life, the victim’s family has a right to file a wrongful death lawsuit to collect monetary damages due to a driver’s negligence.
 In cases in which people choose to drink and then drive vehicles, it is usually not difficult to prove that a driver was driving drunk and reckless.
 Thus, victims’ families can pursue wrongful death claims against that driver and his or her insurance company for damages.